sagemath/trac_to_gh/Issue 7159.md

 # Issue 7159: [with patch, needs review] Graph.merge_vertices, and a bug in edge_boundary

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7159

 Original creator: ncohen